How would I become a non-religious pastoral carer?

 I’m not a Humanist UK member, can I still train?

+Yes!
 Training is open to all non-religious people who share the values of the network and wish to provide pastoral care.
-However, Humanists UK will cover the cost of the training for those who have been Humanist UK members for one year or more.
+Humanists UK will cover the cost of the training for those who have been Humanist UK members for one year or more.
 For non Humanist UK members, the training fee is £225 and a £25 annual accreditation fee to be an NRPSN member.

-Where do non-religious pastoral carers volunteer?
+Where do non-religious pastoral carers provide support?

 How is this service different from religious chaplaincy?

 Just as with religious chaplains, our network members are trained to provide pastoral and spiritual support to everyone, regardless of their religion or belief.
-Where we differ is in our ability to offer a likeminded service to the non-religious.
+Where we differ is in our ability to offer a like-minded service to the non-religious.

 Our research tells us that at times of crisis people have a preference to speak to someone who shares their worldview.
 Whilst this might not always be the case, by presenting patients, prisoners, and students with a choice, it is more likely they can get the most appropriate support for them.